Unveiling the Influence of Amplifying Language-Specific Neurons: Ablation Study

 \subsection{Layer-Wise Amplification on LSS Score}

 We perform layer-wise amplification on Gemma2 2B model (26 layers) on LSS score using the reconstructed MLAMA dataset.
-Consistent throughout each language of intervention as captured by the average LSS scores across all languages in Figure \ref{fig:perlayer}, the highest is found in 19th layer, and the lowest is in the 10th layer.
+Consistent throughout each language of intervention as captured by the average LSS scores across all languages in Figure \ref{fig:perlayer}, the highest average is found in the 19th layer, and the lowest is in the 10th layer.

 Later layers are more likely to result in higher LSS score, especially from the 15th layer until just before the last layer.
 First few layers may also result in high LSS scores, though not as high.
 The middle layers result in relatively low LSS scores, often reaching 0 in most languages, with the exception of \texttt{tr} whose the lowest LSS is found in the 18th layer.
+We observe that some languages from the same family share similar layer-wise LSS scores, such as \texttt{id}, \texttt{ms}, \texttt{vi} and \texttt{pt}, \texttt{it}, \texttt{fr}.

 This result aligns with findings from \citet{tang2024languagespecificneuronskeymultilingual} and \citet{kojima-etal-2024-multilingual} as language-specific neurons are mostly found in the first and last layers, excluding the very last one.
 Results for layer-wise amplification for each language are provided in Figure \ref{fig:perlayer-en} (\texttt{en}), \ref{fig:perlayer-et} (\texttt{et}), \ref{fig:perlayer-nl} (\texttt{nl}), \ref{fig:perlayer-id} (\texttt{id}), \ref{fig:perlayer-ms} (\texttt{ms}), \ref{fig:perlayer-vi} (\texttt{vi}), \ref{fig:perlayer-jp} (\texttt{jp}), \ref{fig:perlayer-zh} (\texttt{zh}), \ref{fig:perlayer-fr} (\texttt{fr}), \ref{fig:perlayer-pt} (\texttt{pt}), \ref{fig:perlayer-ru} (\texttt{ru}), \ref{fig:perlayer-it} (\texttt{it}), \ref{fig:perlayer-ta} (\texttt{ta}), \ref{fig:perlayer-th} (\texttt{th}), \ref{fig:perlayer-tr} (\texttt{tr}).